-In alignment with the latest guidelines from the Minnesota Department of Health, all Saint Paul Public Library facilities are closed; we are offering modified services.
-Learn more at sppl.org/staying-in.
+In alignment with the latest guidelines from the Minnesota Department of Health, we are offering modified library services.
+Learn more at sppl.org/libraryexpress.

 Our top priority is ensuring our Saint Paul Public Library can respond to the needs of our community, while taking precautionary steps to maintain the health and safety of our staff.
-While we are closing our physical library locations to the public, we are uniquely positioned to continue supporting our community with online resources and services.
+While we are modifying services at our physical library locations, we are uniquely positioned to continue supporting our community with online resources and services.
 The library's large collection of digital resources gives you online access to e-books, audiobooks, magazines, learning tools, homework help, and more.
 Saint Paul students can access these resources using Library Go, the library's virtual card program.

 We will keep you informed as new information is available.
 In the meantime, important public health information, and additional information about the City’s response can be found at stpaul.gov/coronavirus.